 After the last song, Queen of the Night, once more, the church was filled with loud applause and I joined a few locals in giving a standing ovation.
 Although my friend Joy also stood up for a few seconds, I remained standing in the center of the nave directly looking at the singers to show my appreciation of their talent and music.
 They must have spotted me standing as they later told me they thought I was Korean.
 I told them I was from Bacolod.
 Ha-ha-ha!
 (I remember the last time I stood alone to give an ovation was during the 2006 Busan Choral Festival and Competition.
 Among those seated at the center, I was the only one standing after the grand prize winner, the University of the East Chorale, gave their encore as the champion.)

 After the concert, I was able to chat with some of the singers, including Riva and Cel, who are former students of my friend Nancy, who, by the way, introduced me to her preferred pearl vendor at Greenhills Shopping Center last Christmas.
 I also bought one of their CDs from Chi-Chi, at the back of the church as a souvenir for this concert.

-The Philippine Madrigal Singers is the first of the only two choirs in the world to have won the European Grand Prix for Choral Singing twice, and tonight, everyone truly understood why one juror at the that competition described the choir's music as 'the most beautiful sound on earth.'
+As of 2018, the Philippine Madrigal Singers is the first of only five choirs in the world to have won the European Grand Prix for Choral Singing twice, and tonight, everyone truly understood why one juror at that competition described the choir's music as 'the most beautiful sound on earth.'

 (The Madz greeting the audience members